 AE 443 · Experimental Dynamics and Control Laboratory · Spring 2026 · ERAU

-Bump Test: A square-wave voltage (amplitude 1.5 V, offset 2.0 V, frequency 0.4 Hz) was applied to the SRV02 using the Simulink model.
-The load shaft speed ω_l (rad/s) and motor input voltage V_m (V) were recorded over 5 seconds.
-The steady-state gain was computed as K_e,b = (y_ss − y_0) / (u_max − u_min), where y_ss is the steady-state speed and y_0 is the initial speed.
-The time constant was identified as the time for the response to reach 63.2% of the steady-state change from the step onset.
+A square-wave voltage (amplitude 1.5 V, offset 2.0 V, frequency 0.4 Hz) was applied to the SRV02 via Simulink’s “Monitor & Tune” mode.
+The load shaft speed and motor voltage were recorded for 5 seconds.
+The steady-state gain was computed from the measured speed change divided by the voltage change:

 | Source | K (rad/s/V) | τ (s) |